-Valuation techniques Significant Unobservable inputs Percentage Unlisted equity securities Adjusted net assets value Minority discount 24% (2021: 25%)
+Valuation techniques Significant Unobservable inputs Percentage Unlisted equity securities Adjusted net assets value Minority discount 24% (2022: 24%)

 The fair value of unlisted equity instruments is determined using the adjusted net assets value of the unlisted company adjusted for minority discount.
 The fair value measurement is negatively correlated to the minority discount.
-As at 31 March 2022, it is estimated that with all other variables held constant, an increase/decrease in minority discount by 5% (2021: 5%) would have increased/decreased the Group's loss before/after tax by HK\$171,000 (2021: decreased/increased the Group's profit before/after tax by HK\$157,000).
+As at 31 March 2023, it is estimated that with all other variables held constant, an increase/decrease in minority discount by 5% (2022: 5%) would have decreased/increased the Group's profit before/after tax by HK\$182,000 (2022: increased/decreased the Group's loss before/after tax by HK\$171,000).

-During the years ended 31 March 2022 and 2021, there were no movements in the balance of these Level 3 fair value measurements.
+During the years ended 31 March 2023 and 2022, there were no movements in the balance of these Level 3 fair value measurements.

 The gain or loss arising from the remeasurement of the Group's unlisted equity securities are recognised in profit or loss.
-Any gains or losses arising from the disposal of the unlisted equity securities are presented in the "Other net (loss)/income" line item in the consolidated statement of profit or loss.
+Any gains or losses arising from the disposal of the unlisted equity securities are presented in the "Other net income/(loss)" line item in the consolidated statement of profit or loss.